tgc-bot/FourAcesContracts/Membership.md

     76. Directly remove chips from a person with a loan at the end of the day’s sitting to a value not exceeding the minimum daily payment of the loan.
-Discretion is given such that Management may decide if they are to remove chips.
+Discretion is given such that Management MAY decide if they are to remove chips.

-78. A Member may wish to use another player as a guarantee: if the initial loaned member fails to repay the loan, then the guarantee member’s chips are used to cover the loan.
+78. A Member MAY wish to use another player as a guarantee: if the initial loaned member fails to repay the loan, then the guarantee member’s chips are used to cover the loan.

-    77. The M.O.L. may seize this guarantee’s member’s chips to cover the minimal chip payment, or to seize payment in full.
+    77. The M.O.L.
+MAY seize this guarantee’s member’s chips to cover the minimal chip payment, or to seize payment in full.

-    78. The M.O.L. may not seize in total more than the initial chip value that was given by the Casino at the start of the loan
+    78. The M.O.L.
+MAY NOT seize in total more than the initial chip value that was given by the Casino at the start of the loan

 # Other Additional Rules

 ## Lottery

-79. The Casino, in good faith, may hold lotteries that involve the
+79. The Casino, in good faith, MAY hold lotteries that involve the
     following:

     79. Each player puts in any amount they deem.